inovex/elements/packages/elements/src/components/ino-menu/readme.md

 # ino-menu

 A menu component that displays a list of choices on a temporary surface.
 It functions as a wrapper around the material [menu](https://github.com/material-components/material-components-web/blob/master/packages/mdc-menu/) component.

-The anchor element is the parent element.
+The anchor element is the parent element or the element found via the selector of the `ino-for` property passed in.

+The `ino-list-item` (and `ino-list-divider`) component is used for the rendering of the menu items.

 ### Usage